matthew-brett/learn-pages/week2_session2.md

 session, you only need to get the homework done for the beginning of the following week.

-The homework for this week has two parts:
+The homework for this week has three parts:

 ### Read the scipy-lecture pages on Numpy

 Here are the links again:

-Please see also the background from the tutorial pages from the [scipy lecture notes]():

 -   The [numpy array
     object](https://scipy-lectures.org/intro/numpy/array_object.html);